Mohsen Aghahosseini: Early life and education

 Aghahosseini was born on 22 January 1945.
-He was graduated from University of Tehran in 1967, and subsequently obtained degrees from University of Oxford (B. Litt.) and University of London (Dipl. in Law; LL.M.).
+He graduated from University of Tehran in 1967, and subsequently obtained degrees from University of Oxford (B. Litt.) and University of London (Dipl. in Law; LL.M.).

 Career

 He was a long-time designated judge on the Iran–United States Claims Tribunal (IUSCT), and was an International Court of Justice (ICJ) ad hoc judge for Aerial Incident of 3 July 1988 (Islamic Republic of Iran v.
 United States of America) case.
 Aghahosseini was appointed by the National Iranian Oil Company to the panel in NIOC v Israel case of Swiss Federal Supreme Court.